jasonrhaddix/seabird/README.md

 ##Status
 __`Alpha`__  This project is currently in alpha phase.

-Some features may break between release, and others may be removed entirely.
+Some features may break between releases, and others may be removed entirely.
 Look to the __Feature Status__ section below to see which phase a current feature is in.

-I am not currently pull requests.
+I am not currently accepting pull requests.
 However, if you'd like a feature added, please submit an issue in GitHub as a feature request.

 ## Installation